2i2c-org/infrastructure/docs/topic/infrastructure/storage-layer.md

 ## NFS Client setup

-For each hub, there needs to be a:
+For each hub, there needs to be the components described by the following subsections.

 ### Hub directory